duplode/duplode.github.io/README.md

 Build commands and scripts (all should be ran from the `sources` root directory):

-    # Installs Hakyll and other Haskell dependencies.
-    cabal install --only-dependencies

-    # Compiles the Hakyll executable and copies it to the sources root.
+    # Compiles the Hakyll executable.
     ./build-hs.sh

     # Compiles the Hakyll executable and rebuilds the site from scratch.